blindnet-io/privacy-components-web/README.md

 ### Advanced Usage

-All privacy components for the web are delivered with four different builds to fit every need:
+All modules for the web are delivered with two different builds:

 `/dist/index.js` (and related files):